 Hello!
 My name is Amy McAllister.
-I served as a substitute during the 2019-2020 school year and I am looking forward to teaching this next year.
+This is my second year teaching at The Rock and I am looking forward to a wonderful 2021-2022 school year.

 My bachelor’s degree is in Business and Hospitality Management, and I geek out on all-things business strategy, but long for the day when I can take some art history classes at ACC.
 I’ve been teaching youth at church for as long as I’ve been an “adult.”
 Currently, I serve/teach the 7-10 year-old girls.
 I also spent two years leading a bible study for high school juniors and seniors.